carissalow/rapids/docs/usage/snakemake_docs.rst

 The ``Snakefile`` File
 ----------------------
 The ``Snakefile`` file (see the actual `Snakefile`_) pulls the entire system together.
 The first line in this file identifies the configuration file.
 Next are a list of included directives that import the rules used to pull, clean, process, analyze and report data.
-After initializing the list of``files_to_compute`` by checking the config file for the sensors that ``COMPUTE`` is ``True`` the ``all`` rule is called with the list of files that need to be computed (raw files, intermediate files, feature files, reports, etc).
+It compiles the list of ``files_to_compute`` by scaning the config file looking for the sensors with a ``COMPUTE`` flag equal to ``True``.
+Then, the ``all`` rule is called with this list which prompts Snakemake to exectue the pipeline (raw files, intermediate files, feature files, reports, etc).

 .. _includes-section: